Huawei: Sanctions, bans, and restrictions

+United States

+Before the 2020 semiconductor ban

-In August 2018, the National Defense Authorization Act for Fiscal Year 2019 (NDAA 2019) was signed into law, containing a provision that banned Huawei and ZTE equipment from being used by the U.S. federal government, citing security concerns.
-Huawei filed a lawsuit over the act in March 2019, alleging it to be unconstitutional because it specifically targeted Huawei without granting it a chance to provide a rebuttal or due process.
+In August 2018, the National Defense Authorization Act for Fiscal Year 2019 (NDAA 2019) was signed into law, containing a provision that banned Huawei and ZTE equipment from being used by the US federal government, citing security concerns.
+Huawei filed a lawsuit over the NDAA 2019 in March 2019, alleging it to be unconstitutional because it specifically targeted Huawei without granting it a chance to provide a rebuttal or due process.
+The federal judge dismissed the lawsuit in February 2020, concluding that U.S. Congress acted within its powers by including the restriction in the NDAA 2019.

 Additionally, on 15 May 2019, the Department of Commerce added Huawei and 70 foreign subsidiaries and "affiliates" to its Entity List under the Export Administration Regulations, citing the company having been indicted for "knowingly and willfully causing the export, re-export, sale and supply, directly and indirectly, of goods, technology and services (banking and other financial services) from the United States to Iran and the government of Iran without obtaining a license from the Department of Treasury's Office of Foreign Assets Control (OFAC)".
-This restricts U.S. companies from doing business with Huawei without a government license.
-Various U.S.-based companies immediately froze their business with Huawei to comply with the regulation.
+This restricts US companies from doing business with Huawei without a government license.
+Various US-based companies immediately froze their business with Huawei to comply with the regulation.

 The May 2019 ban on Huawei was partial: it did not affect most non-American produced chips, and the Trump administration granted a series of extensions on the ban in any case, with another 90-day reprieve issued in May 2020.
-In May 2020, the U.S. extended the ban to cover semiconductors customized for Huawei and made with U.S. technology.
-In August 2020, the U.S. again extended the ban to a blanket ban on all semiconductor sales to Huawei.
+In May 2020, the US extended the ban to cover semiconductors customized for Huawei and made with US technology.
+In August 2020, the US again extended the ban to a blanket ban on all semiconductor sales to Huawei.
 The blanket ban took effect in September 2020.
+Samsung and LG Display were banned from supplying displays to Huawei.